ParaToolsInc/taucmdr/docs/design.rst

   A list of configuration options (a "configuration object") that completely describes the hardware and software environment in which the TAU Commander workflow will be performed.
-This includes, among other things, the operating system distribution (e.g. Linux, Darwin, CNL, etc.) CPU architecture (x86_64, ppc64, etc.) compiler installation paths, compiler family (e.g. Intel, Cray, PGI, etc.), MPI installation path, and TAU and PDT installation paths.
+This includes, among other things, the operating system distribution (e.g. Linux, Darwin, CNL, etc.) CPU architecture (x86_64, ppc64, etc.) compiler installation paths, compiler family (e.g. Intel, Cray, PGI, NVHPC, etc.), MPI installation path, and TAU and PDT installation paths.

 :Application: